meta-company/makex/documents/source/proposals/targets-iterable-run-list.md

 ## Action functions

 The function shall take a [mostly] [Evaluated] Task object as the first argument.
-The function shall have access to the task's inputs/outputs and other properties in a natural/programmatic manner.
+The function shall have access to the Task's inputs/outputs and other properties in a natural/programmatic manner.

 The function shall yield individual built-in Actions in order.